 Initial Deployment and Activation

-As our stacks are designed and considered expert series, we will not go into a lengthy and exhaustive documentation of AWS services and procedures.
-AWS is very well documented.
+As our stacks are designed and considered expert series, we will not go into a lengthy and exhaustive documentation of AWS services and procedures as AWS is very well documented.

 Note: This module is designed to work only with aMiSTACX, and only with Magento Open Source.
 The module is not available for individual purchase, and is only available for use with designated aMiSTACX deployments.